 Pros and Cons of Morganite Engagement Rings

-What radiates romance more than a pink gemstone?
-Not much.
-Morganite has become a popular choice for brides who are looking for an alternative to the traditional diamond.
-Of course, the primary allure of morganite is its pink hue, but there are other pros to this precious gemstone.
-If you are looking for your engagement ring to really sparkle, morganite is great because of how the light radiates off of it to create a glimmering effect.
+But there are other pros to this precious gemstone.
+If you are looking for your engagement ring to really sparkle, morganite is great because of how the light radiates off it to create a glimmering effect.
 Also, if you are looking for a low-cost engagement ring, morganite is a budget-friendly option.

-While morganite does hold many great qualities, there are also some major considerations to take into account if you are thinking about this unique stone for your forever ring.
-For starters, morganite is between 7.5-8 on the Mohs Hardness Scale, making it much softer than other gemstones.
-The edges of morganite are prone to chipping easily, so it's crucial to have a strong prong setting for the stone.
+There are also some considerations to take into account if you are thinking about this unique stone for your forever ring.
+Morganite is between 7.5-8 on the Mohs Hardness Scale, making it much softer than other gemstones.
+This means the edges of morganite are prone to chipping easily, so it's crucial to have a strong prong setting for the stone.

 What to Look for in a Morganite Engagement Ring

-- Which of the "4Cs" should you consider most in a morganite engagement ring?
-When it comes to morganite, color is very important because the various hues can completely change the style and look of your ring.
-In morganite's case, color and carat go hand in hand, so they are equally as important.
-The color is often dependent on the size of the stone.
-“You should know that morganites typically have deeper color saturation in larger sizes, so you may want to increase your carat weight requirements to achieve the color you desire,” says Kanary.
+- Which of the 4Cs should you prioritize?
+Color is very important because the various hues can completely change the style and look of your ring.
+However, carat is equally as important.
+The color is often dependent on it.
+“Morganites typically have deeper color saturation in larger sizes, so you may want to increase your carat weight requirements to achieve the color you desire,” says Kanary.

 - How can I tell if the stone is high quality?
-Ideally, morganite should be clean to the eye without any imperfections or marks.
+Morganite should be clean to the eye without any imperfections or marks.
 Flaws can lessen the quality of morganite and make it less desirable.

 How to Care for Your Morganite Engagement Ring